-We consent to the reference to our firm under the caption "Experts" in the Registration Statement (Form S-3 No. 333- ) and related Prospectus of Sangamo BioSciences, Inc. for the registration of 2,124,638 shares of its common stock and to the incorporation by reference therein of our report dated January 26, 2001, with respect to the financial statements and schedules of Sangamo BioSciences, Inc. included in its Annual Report on (Form 10-K) for the year ended December 31, 2000, filed with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in Amendment No. 1 to the Registration Statement (Form S-3 No. 333-68066) and related Prospectus of Sangamo BioSciences, Inc. for the registration of 2,124,638 shares of its common stock and to the incorporation by reference therein of our report dated January 26, 2001, with respect to the financial statements and schedules of Sangamo BioSciences, Inc. included in its Annual Report on (Form 10-K) for the year ended December 31, 2000, filed with the Securities and Exchange Commission.